yli3/GetData_CourseProject/README.md

 The 30 subjects were divided into `train` (21 subjects) and `test` (9 subjects) groups.
 All subjects performed each activity multiple times, and numerous measurement data were collected for each trial.
 Of these, we are interested in 66 measures; they are described in detail in the included **CodeBook.md**.

+### Goals
 Our aim is to provide tidy datasets for the unified experiment (that is, including all subjects from both `train` and `test` groups).
+Two tidy datasets will be provided:

+1. **tidy.whole**, a narrow dataset which includes all trials
+2. **tidy.average**, a narrow dataset of averages over trials of the same activity performed by each subject.

+Both datasets will only include 66 measures of interest from the study.
+Please note that there are many valid interpretations, including this one, of which measures should be of interest to this assignment.

 ## Instructions